 Dear STTI Members,

-The Board of Directors convened in Indianapolis on 2-4 October 2014 and via teleconference on 23 October.
+The Board of Directors convened via teleconference on 2 December 2014 and in Indianapolis, Indiana, USA, on 12-14 February 2015.
 It is with a sense of accomplishment that we provide a summary of decisions and actions.

 Strategic Plan 2014-2020

 The Board reviewed metrics and achievement of benchmarks for the first and second quarters of the fiscal year.
 President Klopper asked the Board and staff to consider a value chain of strategic management as a framework.
 This type of approach involves complementing the Board of Directors’ (BOD) strategic plan with an operational strategic plan, including various elements and metrics that map onto the BOD’s strategic plan.

 Vice President Tigges continues to work with the Strategic Planning Task Force to condense the strategic planning document for use by audiences external to the Board with a goal of having printed copies available at the Biennial Convention.

 Budget planning is underway for FY 2015-2016.
 There was consensus on six priority areas:

 • Global Advisory Panel on the Future of Nursing

 • Information technology upgrades